do-community/developer-glossary/README.md

 If you see that the glossary is missing a term, we would love your help in adding it!

 New terms should be added to the `content/terms` directory as new markdown files, where the name of the markdown file is the term, lowercased and hyphenated.
+So a definition for "Command-Line Interface" would go in a file named `command-line-interface.md`

 Follow this template for the structure of your new definition: